USBC AND SAFESPORT

 Click here to visit the SafeSport page.

-The United States Bowling Congress, as the NGB for the sport of bowling as recognized by the USOC, has addressed its adherence to SafeSport policies through its playing rules, bylaws, and policy manual:
+The United States Bowling Congress, as the NGB for the sport of bowling as recognized by the USOC, has addressed its adherence to SafeSport policies through its playing rules and bylaws:

 USBC PLAYING RULES